 A somewhat less defensible approach is to manually delete any points with residuals that differ significantly from zero relative to their error bars.
 This is a somewhat artistic process.
 It is needed sometimes to remove big outliers either because there aren't enough data to apply a 3-sigma criteria or some other reason.
-Since the plot limits include the extent of error bars on points it is sometimes helpful to delete points that have very large error bars.
+Since the plot limits include the extent of error bars on points it is sometimes helpful to delete all points that have very large error bars.
 These points usually do not contribute anything significant to the solution.
-If their error bars are very large compared to the bulk of legitimate points it is likely that they are blunder points anyway.
-However you have to be careful of azimuth offsets that have large error bars at high elevations, these may be legitimate and significant.
+If their error bars are very large compared to the error bars for the bulk of points it is likely that they are blunder points anyway.
+However you have to be careful, for example, if you are viewing azimuth offsets ( instead of xEL offsets), points with large error bars at high elevations may be legitimate and significant.
 After manual deleting any points that need to be removed, be sure to reprocess the data using the "Reprocess" option.

 To add or remove a point manually, place the pointer on or near it and click on it.
 The point selection is slightly sloppy because it was found to be hard to use otherwise.
 After editing out or adding back in points, be sure to reprocess the data using the "Reprocess" option on the "Edit" menu item.
-There is also a "Add all points" option on the "Edit" menu item to return all points to the solution.
+There is also an "Add all points" option on the "Edit" menu item to return all points to the solution.